SCENE 01 / COMMUNICATION SYSTEMS

 Do you handle frequency licensing in Mexico?

-We coordinate all frequency licensing requirements with Mexican authorities (ANFR).
-This includes temporary production licenses, frequency coordination, and compliance documentation.
-Lead time varies by location and spectrum availability.
+We set up all frequency licensing needs with Mexican authorities (ANFR).
+This has short-term production licenses, frequency planning, and compliance records.
+Lead time differs by location and range availability.

 What about intercom systems for video village?